epics-modules/opcua/OPC_UA_Security.md

 ## IOC Configuration

 An IOC using the OPC UA Device Support is considered to be a production system.
 As such, it has to be fully configured and supplied with the certificates needed to connect to the configured OPC UA servers.
-Other than general purpose and example clients, the IOC cannot interactively create self-signed certificates or change the trust for a certificate that a server presents.
+Other than general purpose and example clients, the IOC cannot and should not interactively create self-signed certificates or change the trust for a certificate that a server presents.

+To support setting up the certificate store, the `opcuaSaveRejected` iocShell command will configure the IOC to save rejected (untrusted) server certificates in a specified location (default: `/tmp/<ioc>@<host>`).
+Copying such a certificate file to the IOC's certificate store (under `trusted/certs`) will explicitly trust the certificate and allow secure connections to the server.

-An easy way to obtain OPC UA server certificates (to put them in the IOC's certificate store) is using a general purpose client (e.g., the `UaExpert` tool) to connect to the server, trust its certificate, and copy the file from that client's certificate store.
-(You can also import it into your certificate management tool, see below.)
+Alternatively, you can use a general purpose client (e.g., the `UaExpert` tool) to connect to the server, trust its certificate, and use the certificate file from that client's certificate store.
+(You could also import it into your certificate management tool, see below.)

 ### Certificate Store Setup